Nevysha/Cozy-Nest/README.md

 Tested in Chrome, should work in Firefox with minor bug.
 I plan to fix it later.

-User reported that it works on Vlad's fork of sd-webui, although I haven't tested it myself and I'm not actively supporting it atm.
+Should work on Vlad's fork as of commit beff89ba

 ## Known Issue